claratsm/Human-Genomic-Epidemiology-Asian-Course-2022/SNP_QC.module.md

 ## Why do we need the QC?
 Study design, sample quality, and errors in genotype calling can introduce systematic biases into GWAS, leading to spurious associations.
 A thorough QC can help us identify samples and markers that should be removed prior to association analysis in order to minimize false-positive and false-negative associations.

-Here we assume that the study design has been conducted appropriately and `basic QC` applies to genotypes after they have been called from probe intensity data.
+Here we assume that the study design has been conducted appropriately and `basic QC` applies to genotypes (e.g. GenCall/zCall) after they have been called from probe intensity data.

 ## The QC protocol: from Sample QC to Variant QC
 The QC protocol of a GWAS is usually split into two broad categories, `Sample QC` and `Variant QC`.
 Sample QC is usually done prior to Variant QC in order to maximise the number of markers remained in the study.